Swim tracking guide

 Related resources

-Short course vs long course swimming times
+What is short course swimming?
+Short course vs long course times

 What does age at 31 December mean in swimming?

-See how this looks in a private parent dashboard.
+See how this looks in a private swimmer dashboard.

-PB Pathway helps parents track PBs, race results, standards context and private reports without public swimmer profiles or public child leaderboards.
+PB Pathway helps swimmers, swim families and support teams track PBs, race results, standards context and private reports without public swimmer profiles or public leaderboards.